TypeRocket/docs/v5/upgrade-guide-v1-to-v5.md

 ---

+## Start A New Project

+New to TypeRocket?
+Start with the installation guide for the [plugin](/docs/v5/install-via-plugin) or [composer](/docs/v5/install-via-composer).

+## Upgrading From v1

 **TypeRocket Pro v5** is not fully backward compatible with **TypeRocket v4**.
 You will need to make a number of updates to get TypeRocket v4 to work.
 Because Typerocket v5 is such a big update, it is best to create a new TypeRocket v5 project and then migrate your existing v4 sites into TypeRocket v5.
+If you are coming from TypeRocket Pro v1 upgrading should take no more than an hour depending on your project size.

 **IMPORTANT NOTICE**: This is not a comprehensive upgrade guide and is still being updated as we look to officially release Typerocket v5.